Kirugaming/pyBattle/README.md

 # pyBattle
-pyBattle is a game text based fantasy game built in python.
+pyBattle is a text based fantasy adventure game written completely in Python.
+TODO for pyBattle so far:
+[x] Character Creation
+[x] Town System
+[x] Combat System
+[x] Adventure
+[ ] Dungeons
+[ ] Camping
+update: going to go unfinished for now while i work on other things :)
 If you have any suggestions you would like to add to the game be sure to contact me about them.